AldahirAlonso/AldahirAlonso/README.md

 ###

-<p align="left">- 💻 I’m currently working with Java, Spring Boot, MySQL, and MongoDB to build robust backend applications.<br>- 🌐 I develop responsive and accessible interfaces using HTML, CSS, Tailwind CSS, and JavaScript.<br>- 🛠️ I build real-world projects using Git, GitHub, and Docker for version control and containerization.<br>- 🚀 Constantly improving my skills in backend architectures, clean code, and RESTful APIs.<br>- 🐱 I love cats — I live with four of them!<br>- 🎮 I'm passionate about shooter and RPG video games.</p>
+<p align="left">- 💻 I’m currently working with Java, Spring Boot, and MySQL to build robust backend applications.<br>- 🌐 I develop responsive and accessible interfaces using HTML, CSS, Tailwind CSS, and JavaScript.<br>- 🛠️ I build real-world projects using Git, GitHub, and Docker for version control and containerization.<br>- 🚀 Constantly improving my skills in backend architectures, clean code, and RESTful APIs.<br>- 🐱 I love cats — I live with four of them!<br>- 🎮 I'm passionate about shooter and RPG video games.</p>

 ###